calumtomeny/Ethereum-merge-media/README.md

 * [**Video**](english/video) - very short (5-10 second) video clips that capture the essence of the merge in bite-sized content

 * [**Live Data**](english/data) - see key metrics in real time across the execution and consensus layers

+## Contribute

+Anyone who submits resources to this repository through a pull request (that is accepted) will likely receive a [gitPOAP](https://gitpoap.io) for their effort!

+Pull Requests can be **anything** that improves this repository in any way - including improving this text :)